Lifecycle marketing: a complete guide to navigating the customer journey

 As people enter the consideration stage, they’re familiar with your brand but need more information before they decide to make a purchase.
 This is your opportunity to engage them further and showcase what makes your brand special.

-Here are 3 marketing strategies to help you get started:
+Here are a few marketing strategies to help you get started:

 When potential buyers see reviews and testimonials from other customers, it can be the nudge they need to purchase.
 By prominently showcasing positive feedback on your website, in emails and text messages, and on your social media accounts, you create an entire ecosystem of trust.

-After capturing contact information through a sign-up form on your website, send new subscribers a warm welcome email series.
-Share your brand story and highlight products that align with their interests.
+After capturing contact information through a sign-up form on your website, send new subscribers a warm welcome email series—a sequence of emails that introduces your brand, shares your mission, and highlights key products can nurture new leads with minimal effort.
 Your welcome series is one of the best ways to educate people about your products—a vital tool during the consideration stage.

-Soccer Supplement, for example, greets their new subscribers with a warm welcome email that explains their mission and offers valuable insights and tips in upcoming emails.
+Here, see how Soccer Supplement greets their new subscribers with a warm welcome email that explains their mission and offers valuable insights and tips in upcoming emails.
 They also provide educational content to help subscribers understand how their products can benefit them, along with a discount to encourage that first purchase.

 Source: Milled